Fast Intra-kernel Isolation and Security with IskiOS: Enhancing Security with PKK

-After a brief description of our threat model, this section explains how we use Intel PKU to make kernel code unreadable (execute-only), thereby preventing buffer overreads~\cite{Overread:EUROSEC09} from revealing potential gadgets.
-We then show how to provide the kernel with an efficient, race-free shadow stack.
+We now describe our threat model, and how we use Intel PKU to (1) make kernel code unreadable (execute-only), thereby preventing buffer overreads~\cite{Overread:EUROSEC09} from revealing potential gadgets, and (2) provide the kernel with efficient, race-free shadow stacks.